Withholding Tax Agent

-From contract intake to filed information return - capital gains withholding, construction CIS verification, foreign-payee 1042-S + DE Sec 50a EStG, W-8BEN treaty relief, audit evidence chain.
-Payroll withholding (PAYE, FIT, FICA) handled by the [Payroll Tax Agent](/en/finance-agent-catalog/payroll-tax-agent/).
+From contract intake to a filed information return - capital-gains withholding, UK CIS verification, foreign-payee reporting under US 1042-S and DE Sec 50a EStG, W-8BEN treaty relief, and an audit evidence chain.
+Payroll withholding (PAYE, FIT, FICA) is handled by the Payroll Tax Agent.

 Non-payroll withholding: capital gains, construction (UK CIS), foreign-payee (US 1042-S, DE Sec 50a EStG), treaty relief - W-8BEN/W-9 TIN validation, audit-grade chain.

 A concrete scenario: a US-headquartered SaaS multinational with USD 1.2B ARR, EU subsidiaries in 12 Member States, UK construction-sector contractor activity, foreign vendor base across 38 countries.
-On a typical month, the Agent processes 18,400 cross-border payments, validates 14,200 W-9 TINs with 47 mismatches escalating to B-Notice cure, verifies 280 UK CIS subcontractors with 12 routing to 30%, applies Chapter 3 + Chapter 4 stacking to 4,200 foreign-payee payments with 38 routing to 30% FATCA non-compliant, applies DTA treaty rates with PPT analysis to 2,800 treaty-claim payments, qualifies 480 intra-EU royalty payments under IRD zero-rate plus 120 dividends under PSD, detects 4 ATAD Article 9 hybrid mismatches, calculates Pillar Two GloBE ETR across 18 in-scope jurisdictions with 2 triggering top-up tax under IIR (EUR 740k accrual), generates 14,200 IRS Form 1099 plus 4,200 Form 1042-S + Form 8966 plus monthly UK CIS300 plus EU treaty-relief filings to 12 competent authorities, and packages the evidence chain for SOX 404 + PCAOB AS 2310 + AS 2501 + AICPA AU-C 240 + ISA UK 240 inspection.
+On a typical month, the Agent processes 18,400 cross-border payments, validates 14,200 W-9 TINs with 47 mismatches escalating to B-Notice cure, verifies 280 UK CIS subcontractors with 12 routing to 30%, applies Chapter 3 and Chapter 4 stacking to 4,200 foreign-payee payments with 38 routing to 30% FATCA non-compliant, applies DTA treaty rates with PPT analysis to 2,800 treaty-claim payments, qualifies 480 intra-EU royalty payments under IRD zero-rate plus 120 dividends under PSD, detects 4 ATAD Article 9 hybrid mismatches, calculates Pillar Two GloBE ETR across 18 in-scope jurisdictions with 2 triggering top-up tax under IIR (EUR 740k accrual), generates 14,200 IRS Form 1099 plus 4,200 Form 1042-S and Form 8966 plus monthly UK CIS300 plus EU treaty-relief filings to 12 competent authorities, and packages the evidence chain for SOX 404 inspection plus PCAOB AS 2310 and AS 2501, AICPA AU-C 240 and ISA UK 240 substantive testing.

 In the Decision Layer, 14 of the 17 steps are rule-based (R), 2 are LLM-suggestion (A) for payment-type classification and treaty-shopping plausibility detection, and 1 is human (H) for complex-case escalation.
 There is no generative AI in any rate-determination, treaty-application, FATCA-classification, IRD-eligibility, Pillar Two GloBE, or filing decision - the LLM never auto-files an information return without tax-team review acceptance.